Anatomy of a Threatening Email

 The password in the subject line is indeed a real password I used… about 8 years ago!
 Someone who had my information got hacked; that information was stolen and then placed on the dark web for sale (or maybe for free, but probably not).
 This is a HUGE reason why you should change ALL your passwords every few months.
 Making your passwords lengthy and difficult is super important!
 But in this case, even if it was both of those things, it would still get leaked.
 Long or short, the hackers, or people on the dark web would still have it.
 You have to change them regularly!

-When I first heard of these password managers, I was concerned that it would get hacked and someone would get ALL my CURRENT passwords.
+When I first heard of these password managers, I was concerned that it could get hacked and someone would get ALL my CURRENT passwords.
 And there have been a few vulnerabilities over the years, but these companies have been vigilant to plug holes and keep things locked down with up-to-date code.

 So I have one password to rule them all (a little nod to Lord of the Rings).
 I just have to know my login and password to the “Vault” where the passwords are all held.
 I also have 2 Factor Authentication (2FA) set up so when I do access LastPass, I get a code texted to my phone to verify it’s me.
 And that password is actually encrypted on my computer, not off in the cloud or on someone else’s server.
 To this point, I have not had any problems!
+I actually don’t know ANY of my passwords any more because I can now easily make them long and complicated without needing to remember them.
+EXCEPT… you have to know your password manager password!
+That does not get saved within the program.
+I have not had a time when I’ve forgotten it so I can’t tell you how the process goes when you do forget.
+They do have a process, but I’d hate to have to go through it.

-But however you choose to keep your passwords, please put reminders in your calendar to go in and change your passwords every other month.
+But, however you choose to keep your passwords, please put reminders in your calendar to go in and change your passwords every other month.
 If that feels overwhelming, then at least do the major important ones like banks, credit cards, and any accounts that have access to your finances or social security number.